 We believe continued investment in our technology, including investment in our platform and bringing new products to market, is important to attaining our strategic objectives.
-Our research and development expenses were \$31.7 million and \$39.0 million in fiscal 2020 and 2021, respectively.
+Our research and development expenses were \$31.7 million, \$39.0 million, \$9.0 million and \$12.5 million in fiscal 2020 and 2021 and the three months ended April 30, 2020 and 2021, respectively.